Thank you to ALDI for sponsoring this post! And thank you to my readers for supporting the brands who help make my work possible.

 - Preheat the oven to 400ºF/205ºC.
 Arrange two oven racks, one on the bottom and one in the middle.

 - Cook the lentils.
-Bring a Dutch oven or large saucepan of water to a boil.
-Add a pinch of salt, then lentils.
-Reduce heat to maintain a simmer for about 8 minutes.
-Taste a lentil—it should be cooked through but with a bite to it (you don’t want it to get soft).
-Drain well and transfer to a large kitchen towel to dry out.
-You can gently run your hands through the lentils to help them dry quicker (it takes about 10 minutes).
+Bring a medium Dutch oven or saucepan of water to a boil.
+Season with a few pinches of salt and add the lentils.
+Reduce heat and simmer for ~ 8 minutes.
+Taste a lentil—it should be cooked through but with a bite (you don’t want it to get soft).
+Drain well and transfer to a dish towel to dry out.

 - Prep and roast the squash.
-While the lentils are cooking, slice the squash in half, vertically, then scoop out the seeds in the cavities (no need to peel the squash).* Take a paring knife and make some crosshatch marks in the flesh, but don’t cut all the way through to the skin.
-Drizzle each half, flesh side up, with some of the olive oil and rub in.
+While the lentils are cooking, slice the squash in half, vertically, then scoop out the seeds (no need to peel).
+See Note 2.
+Take a paring knife and make some crosshatch marks in the flesh, but don’t cut all the way through to the skin.
+Drizzle each half, flesh side up, with some olive oil and rub in.
 Season the flesh with salt and pepper.
 Line a rimmed sheet with parchment paper.
-Place flesh side down and roast on bottom rack for 50 to 55 minutes, or until somewhat browned and tender.
+Place squash flesh side down.
+Roast on bottom rack for 45 to 55 minutes, or until somewhat browned and fork tender.

-- Roast the lentils.
+- Prep the lentils.
 Add the lentils to a second rimmed sheet pan and toss with 1 TBSP olive oil and sprinkle with a few pinches of salt and pepper.
-Spread the lentils out and shake the pan back and forth to evenly distribute so there’s no overlap.
+Spread out to distribute so there's minimal overlap.
 Set aside for now.

 Notes